 As you know, there are many different broadband providers offering ADSL connections.
 This works by a process known as LLU (local loop bundling).
 The secondary provider (such as TalkTalk) rents the phone line and exchange space from Openreach, and then installs their own software at the telephone exchanges to provide their broadband service.

-Because they leverage the existing telephone network, ADSL connections are extremely popular and very cheap.
+ADSL connections are extremely popular and very cheap.
 This is partly because there’s hardly anything to install (thus not requiring an engineer visit in most cases).

 If you do sign up for an ADSL broadband deal, you’ll be provided with filters to put on your phone sockets.
 These filters are essential as they keep your internet data, and normal landline phone connection, separate.
 This allows you to use the internet whilst also using your phone.

 Another type of ADSL connection is ADSL2+.
 This works much in the same way as standard ADSL, but has different software allowing it to provide much faster broadband speeds.